striezel/botvinnik/doc/commands.md

 itself:

 * `!help` - _(since version 0.0.6)_ shows a help message containing all
-  available commands and a short explanation for each command
+  available commands and a short explanation for each command. _Since version 0.7.0_, it can also show a more detailed help for a specific command.
+For example, `!help wiki` or `!help !wiki` will show detailed help for the `!wiki` command.
 * `!stop` - _(since version 0.0.5)_ stops the bot.
 Note that only users that are mentioned in the [configuration file](configuration-core.md) are allowed to stop the bot.